momentumdash/extension-update-testing-tool/README.md

+# What's in this fork?
+Added endpoints and instructions for testing on Firefox Nightly

+---

 # Extension Update Testing Tool

 The Extension Update Testing Tool is a local extension update server that can be used for testing updates to Chrome Extensions during local development, including permission grants.